Whiteflies and aphids and snails, oh my!

 But before you reach for all those synthetic sprays and powders with a bunch of ingredients you can’t even pronounce, take a moment to read through our top tips for organic pest control.

 When it comes to keeping the creepy crawlies out of your garden, our methods focus primarily on defending.
 It’s much better to prevent an outbreak from occurring in the first place than to try to treat once one’s already started.
 For that reason, our two best defense methods use simple barriers to control access to your garden.

 If you already have seen signs of an infestation, don’t panic.
-We’ve got three organic methods to relieve pest pressure on your plants, as well.
+We’ve got six organic methods to relieve pest pressure on your plants, as well.

 Cover garden with garden mesh

 Adding a physical barrier to your garden is the simplest and most effective method of organic pest control.
 It’s also pretty cheap, especially compared to the cost of a bunch of pesticides to treat a problem that’s quickly gone from bad to worse.